Zimbra-Community/zimbra-foss-2fa/README.md

 # Zimbra Open Source Two Factor Authentication with PrivacyIDEA

-If you find Zimbra WebDAV Client useful and want to support its continued development, you can make donations via:
-- PayPal: info@barrydegraaff.tk
-- Bank transfer: IBAN NL55ABNA0623226413 ; BIC ABNANL2A

 You can use the software in this repository to set-up your Zimbra Open Source Edition server with Two Factor Authentication.
 The 2FA parts are powered by PrivacyIDEA and will run in a Docker container on your Zimbra server.

 Technically this makes Zimbra support all 2FA tokens PrivacyIDEA supports.
 This includes TOTP, HOTP, and Yubikey.